ipfs/ipfs-docs/docs/concepts/glossary.md

 The Multiformats project is a collection of protocols that aim to future-proof systems today.
 A key element is enhancing format values with self-description.
 This allows for interoperability, protocol agility, and promotes extensibility.
 [More about Multiformats](https://multiformats.io/) and [Multihash](https://github.com/multiformats/multihash)

+### Multiplexer

+Multiplexing allows for the creation of multiple “virtual” connections within a single [libp2p](#libp2p) connection.
+[More about Stream Multiplexing in libp2p docs](https://docs.libp2p.io/concepts/multiplex/overview/)

+### Mplex

+mplex is a deprecated stream multiplexer that was designed in the early days of [libp2p](#libp2p).
+[More about mplex](https://docs.libp2p.io/concepts/multiplex/mplex/)

 ## N

 ### NAT